-Scapholunate advanced collapse (SLAC) refers to a pattern of wrist malalignment that has been attributed to post-traumatic or spontaneous osteoarthritis of the wrist.
+Scapholunate advanced collapse (SLAC), commonly known as SLAC wrist, refers to a pattern of wrist malalignment that has been attributed to post-traumatic or spontaneous osteoarthritis of the wrist.
 It is a complication that can occur with undiagnosed or untreated scapholunate dissociation.
 It is essentially the same sequela of wrist injury causing scaphoid nonunion as seen in scaphoid nonunion advanced collapse (SNAC).

-It is most commonly a consequence of undiagnosed or untreated scapholunate ligament injury and rotatory subluxation of the scaphoid bone which resulting in radioscaphoid malalignment, progressive chondromalacia, and osteoarthritis.
+SLAC is most commonly a consequence of undiagnosed or untreated scapholunate ligament injury and rotatory subluxation of the scaphoid bone resulting in radioscaphoid malalignment, progressive chondromalacia, and osteoarthritis.

 Its features, however, also have been observed in patients with idiopathic calcium pyrophosphate dihydrate (CPPD) crystal deposition disease.

-The pattern is that of a progressive osteoarthritis affecting initially the articulation between the radial styloid and the scaphoid.
+The pattern is that of progressive osteoarthritis affecting initially the articulation between the radial styloid and the scaphoid.
 In later stages of the disease, osteoarthritis affects the whole radioscaphoid articulation, then the articulation between lunate and capitate.
-Finally it may involve other intercarpal joints.
-In addition there is widening of the space between scaphoid and lunate as well as proximal migration of the scaphoid and the capitate 3.
+Finally, it may involve other intercarpal joints.
+In addition, there is scapholunate interval widening as well as proximal migration of the scaphoid and the capitate 3.

 Watson staging is often used by hand surgeons 8: